xKDR/GSoC/2022/CRRao.jl/siddhant_chaudhary_final.md

 ## Code organization and utilities

 The code is roughly organized as follows: the main types and other structures are defined in `src/CRRao.jl`.
-Two important types, viz. `FrequentistRegression` and `BayesianRegression` are defined in the file `src/fitmodel.jl`; the idea behind these types is two collect all frequentist regression models and all bayesian regression models under the same umbrella.
+Two important types, viz. `FrequentistRegression` and `BayesianRegression` are defined in the file `src/fitmodel.jl`; the idea behind these types is two collect all frequentist regression models and all Bayesian regression models under the same umbrella.
 The `FrequentistRegression` type is a wrapper around the following data:

 1. `model`: a model returned by the [GLM.jl](https://github.com/JuliaStats/GLM.jl) package.
 2. `formula`: a `FormulaTerm`, which is used while making predictions from the model.